sap-tutorials/Tutorials/tutorials/cp-apm-03-add-database/cp-apm-03-add-database.md

 Wait for the notification that says the build was successful.

 > If the build is unsuccessful, check the console log for errors.
-Errors similar to this one: `Warning: Could not find a configured library that contains the "com.sap.hana.di.afllangprocedure" build plugin in a version compatible to version 2.0.30.0 at "src/.hdiconfig"` can be addressed as follows:
+Errors similar to this one: `"Warning: Could not find a configured library that contains the "com.sap.hana.di.afllangprocedure" build plugin in a version compatible to version 2.0.30.0 at "src/.hdiconfig"` can be addressed as follows:

 > 1. Ensure all files in the project are shown, with menu path **View** > **Show Hidden Files**.